• Home

 We’re Free and We Love This New Lifestyle – You Can Start the Change Today!

-Freedom in life involves greater financial stability and a lot of dis-attachment from material possessions.
-That dis-attachment inevitably leads to further financial freedom.
 Don’t we all want to spend more time with our kids, have more fun, live our dreams and spend more time enjoying our short and precious lives?

 Here’s how we’ve made changes, you can too.
-Minimalism, consuming less and disattachment to material things are not only better for your bank balance, they’re better for our fragile planet.
+Minimalism, consuming less and disattachment to material things are not only better for your bank balance, they’re also better for our fragile planet.

 1. Stop With The Interior Design!

-We’re told we should care about having a cool home, the sort of thing you might see in a magazine.
 We all have our own interpretations of that, some, like me, go for Asian inspired eclectic to suit the image we want to portray, some modern minimalist, some homely comfort, but I think most people, women in particular, have the interior designer gene.

 We buy expensive cook-wear, furniture and decorations believing that only the best will do.
 What are we trying to prove?
 Who are we trying to impress?
-Our real friends take us as we are, our kids don’t care what furnishings we have and the marketers love us as we spend and spend.

 A sub section of point 1 would be stop caring what people think of your outward appearance.